Involutive bordered Floer homology: Involutive bordered Floer homology

 in which the first equivalence is given by the pairing theorem and the second is induced by some sequence of Heegaard moves from $\conj{\HD}\cup\bAZ$ to $\HD$. \end{definition}

 \begin{conjecture} The involutive type $D$ structure $\CFDIa(\HD)$ and involutive $\Ainf$-module $\CFAIa(\HD)$ are invariants of the bordered $3$-manifold $Y$. \end{conjecture}

 The missing ingredient to prove Conjecture~\ref{conj:bord-inv} is an analogue of Ozsv\'ath-Szab\'o-Juh\'asz-Thurston-Zemke's naturality theorem.
 That is, we do not know that the maps $\Psi_A$ and $\Psi_D$ are independent of the choice of sequence of Heegaard moves.
 In the special case that $Y$ is a handlebody, Conjecture~\ref{conj:bord-inv} follows from Lemma~\ref{lem:HB-rigid}.
+In general, it is not even known that $\CFDIa(\HD)$ and $\CFAIa(\HD)$ are invariants of the Heegaard diagram $\HD$, since as far as we know different sequences of Heegaard moves would give different maps $\Psi_D$ and $\Psi_A$.